epw/consensus/Consensus Book.md

 ##### Exile

-Add this option to Assert your Paradigm and Impress a non-Mage: On a 12+, you may instead choose to exile your target from one of: - their home - this land - this world.
+Add this option to Assert your Paradigm and Impress a lusus naturae: On a 12+, you may instead choose to exile your target from one of: - their home - this land - this world.
 Name a condition that will allow them to return.
 This cannot target another player’s character without the player’s consent.

 ## Custom Moves